William Calley, who led the My Lai massacre that shamed US military in Vietnam, has died

-Calley died on April 28 at a hospice center in Gainesville, Florida, The Washington Post reported Monday, citing his death certificate.
-The Florida Department of Health in Alachua County didn’t immediately respond to Associated Press requests for confirmation.
+Calley died on April 28, according to his Florida death record, which said he had been living in an apartment in Gainesville.
+His death was first reported by The Washington Post on Monday, citing his death certificate.

-Calley had lived in obscurity in the decades since he was court-martialed and convicted in 1971, the only one of 25 men originally charged to be found guilty in the Vietnam War massacre.
+Calley had lived in obscurity in the decades since he was court-martialed and convicted in 1971, the only one of 25 men originally charged to be found guilty in the massacre, which helped turn American opinion against the war in Vietnam.

 On March 16, 1968, Calley led American soldiers of the Charlie Company on a mission to confront a crack outfit of their Vietcong enemies.
 Instead, over several hours, the soldiers killed 504 unresisting civilians, mostly women, children and elderly men, in My Lai and a neighboring community.